sudheerj/vuejs-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 109. ### Is it possible to mix both local and global styles?
-     Yes, You can include both scoped and non-scoped styles in the same component.
+     Yes, you can include both scoped and non-scoped styles in the same component.
 If you don't mention scoped attribute then it will become global style.
      ```javascript
      <style>
      /* global styles */